juliand71/Cookit/README.md

 I also need to flesh out the user account management a bit more, particularly I would like to add a list of Recipes that users can view from their account.

 # Log
+## 3/24/21
+I did a pretty serious refactor of some code.
+Adjusted naming of Some Data Models, got rid of some funkiness going on with visual studio that seemed to be the result of scaffolding my user identity stuff.

+Also I now have a bit more of a robust system in place for creating an initial admin user, and a test user.
+I also added E-mail account confirmation via SendGrid

 ### 3/18/21
 Been doing random bits of work on this here and there.
 Trying to add e-mail confirmation to the authentication system.
 Decided to revert some of the commits I made around adding that and create a separate branch for it.
 I think the Identity code that was originally scaffolded in Visual Studio is causing me some headache trying to add customer data to my CookitUser class.
 ### 2/28/21